 She would lose all else before risking Diana.
 So she allowed others like the trusted Mala, Melippithe, and Selene to conduct some of her lesser duties.
 She vowed to use her gifts and experience to cement a lasting bond with Diana that could never be broken by male or mortal, hero or god.

-Thus she was by her child’s side when the Crimson Centipede, now all monster and no longer a human male at all, attacked the coast of her isle.
-He fired red rays from the stalks that rose from his armored head.
-Fire erupted as the screaming women rushed to save their boats and their fishing gear.
+Thus she was by her child’s side when the Crimson Centipede, now only a monstrous beast and no longer a human male at all, attacked her isle along its coast.
+As he fired red rays from the stalks that rose from his armored head, fire erupted in the harbor as the screaming women rushed to save their boats and fishing gear.

 “My Queen!
 This beast rose from the depths and may reduce all our fishing ships to ash!” cried one woman.